cnthiesen/quantum-innovation-challenge/index.md

 - Working on a relevant life science use case with feedback and mentoring from leading industry partners, investors, and experts.
 - Direct access and support from Gefion, one of the fastest supercomputers globally, to run your challenge code (top 5 teams).
 - Global marketing and branding with free tickets to EQTC 2025, presentation opportunities and further fostering of relationships (top 5 teams).
+- Novo Holdings and QAI Ventures will help to facilitate access to their global investor network.
 - Onboarding to the global QAI Ventures ecosystem with 1 year of exclusive 1:1 mentoring from investment and technology experts and a ticket to the QAI Ventures speed dating session to join upcoming venture building or accelerator programs (top 3 teams).

 Do not miss this opportunity to engage in quantum innovation at the frontier of life sciences.